confluentinc/ksql/docs/api.rst

       {"row":{"columns":[1524760769983,"1",1524760769747,"alice","home"]},"errorMessage":null}
       ...

-Get The Status Of A CREATE, DROP, or TERMINATE
+Get the Status of a CREATE, DROP, or TERMINATE
 ----------------------------------------------

-CREATE, DROP, and TERMINATE statements return a command status object indicating the current state of statement execution.
+CREATE, DROP, and TERMINATE statements returns an object that indicates the current state of statement execution.
 A statement can be in one of the following states:

 - QUEUED, PARSING, EXECUTING: The statement was accepted by the server and is being processed.
 - SUCCESS: The statement was successfully processed.